 Initiative

 This decides who goes when in Scenes where the order of action matters.
-Usually, this means combat, but it can apply just as well to tightly-paced social or stealth scenes.
-Mettle uses “Volleyball” Initiative where the acting character passes the next turn to their target, only choosing another if their target has no Action.
-The character who starts the conflict triggers Initiative.
-In case of an argument about who goes first, the Guide should give PCs the privilege.
+Usually, this means combat, but it can apply just as well to tightly paced social or stealth scenes.
+METTLE uses a modified “elective” or “popcorn” Initiative where the acting character passes the next turn to their target, only choosing another if their target has no Action.
+Keep in mind these formal turns only take place at the table, to the characters everything is happening at once!

-Initiative splits an Action Scene into Rounds.
-When everyone has taken their Action, a new Round begins.
-Everyone gets their Action back, and the last one to go can now pass Initiative to their target or anyone else - even to themselves again if they targeted no one!
+- End: When everyone has taken their Action, a new Round begins.
+Everyone gets their Action back, and the last one to go passes Initiative to anyone with an Action – even themselves!

+Normally, combatants must take their turn when chosen.
 One may Wait by selecting a specific Action, such as “Attack” and holding off until the right moment.
-They may take that Action any time later, even interrupting someone else’s.
+They may use their Wait Action any time later, even interrupting someone else’s.
 They cannot change the type of Action.
 If no opportunity arises, they choose at the start of the next Round to keep waiting or rejoin the regular Initiative scheme.

 INITIATIVE